Skip to main content

 As this is only one of many structures for valid TypeScript projects, your migrated project may not work out-of-the-box with Projen.
 We recommend that you take the time to fully migrate to the expected project structure so that you can take full advantage of Projen management on your repository.

 However, you can also configure your .projenrc.js file to reflect your current project structure.
-A TypeScriptProject exposes all options in a tsConfig file so you can manually set the structure you want.
+A TypeScriptProject exposes all options in a tsconfig file so you can manually set the structure you want.
 Here is an example for specifying a structure where the TypeScript compiler finds all TypeScript files recursively in your repository:

 const { typescript } = require('projen');